 Her: (the sound of her nearly 18-year old hands dumping a bowl of Fruit Loops* on her brother's chest)

-Him: (the sound of her 6'2" frame covered with milk and cereal bits escaping out of the front door)
+Him: (the sound of his 6'2" frame covered with milk and cereal bits escaping out of the front door)

-Her: (the sound of his 6'1 frame bolting to lock the front door.
+Her: (the sound of her 6'1 frame bolting to lock the front door.
 And then the back door)

 Him: (no sound, just outside prancing like John Cleese in front of the kitchen window miming his complete enjoyment in drinking the iced tea.
 His iced tea.

 Me: (out of hiding and holding my gut with laughter)

 Her: (screaming at me) If you don't stop laughing I will...I will push you!!!!

 Oldest Son Emerging From Basement: You really should do something about this, mom.

 Food and Drink addictions are serious things, folks.
 And so is living with kids.